Overview of Vermont Taxes

-The state of Vermont is one of the few states in which the state itself levies a property tax in addition to those levied by local government.
+The state of Vermont is one of the few states in which the state itself levies a property tax in addition to those the local government does.
 The state’s “education tax” supports schools (as do local school district taxes in most other states) and is the largest single source of property taxes in Vermont.

 That statewide education tax is one reason the Green Mountain State has some of the highest property tax rates in the country.
-The average effective rate of 1.69% in Vermont ranks as the eighth highest in the U.S. Below, we will look at rates from across the state and other important property tax rules that every Vermont homeowner should know.
-(Find even more information in our Vermont mortgage guide.)
+The 1.86% average effective rate in Vermont ranks as the fifth-highest in the country.

 How the Vermont Property Tax Works

 There are two types of property taxes in Vermont: local property taxes and the state education tax rate.
 Local property tax rates are determined by municipalities and are applied to a home’s assessed value.
 The assessed value is determined by local assessors, who are called listers in Vermont.